vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 The consumer will choose an available delivery window, based on the address.
 Vipps relays the selected option as part of the content in the "session completed callback".

 ![Home delivery animation](resources/shipping_home-delivery.gif)

+## When to provide shipping options

+Shipping options can be provided by the merchant either at session initiation or at a later stage.

+If you want to charge a flat rate for shipping you pass shipping options to the `logistics.fixedOptions` property at session initiation.

+If you want to dynamically determine the price of a shipping option based on the address of the customer you need to have an endpoint for receiving callbacks.
+Pass the url to the `logistics.dynamicOptionsCallback` property.
+Vipps Checkout will call the endpoint with the address of the customer whenever they submit or update their address during a checkout session.
+The endpoint must return shipping options on the same format as for fixedOptions.

+**Please note:** When using dynamic shipping we recommend that you define `logistics.fixedOptions` as a backup.
+If the callback does not resolve successfully within 8 seconds, returns `null` or an empty list the system will fall back to static options.
+If no fallback options are provided, the user will be presented with an error and will not be able to continue with the checkout.